Some Rich Republicans Don’t Get It

 On the other hand, the relationship between wealth and Liberty has also been long known.
 As Alexander Hamilton wrote in 1788, “As riches increase and accumulate in few hands, as luxury prevails in society, virtue will be in a greater degree considered as only a graceful appendage of wealth, and the tendency of things will be to depart from the republican standard.
 This is the real disposition of human nature.”

-Unfortunately, that lesson is often lost on conservatives, who believe that our Constitution can survive the absence of ethical and moral obligations.
+Unfortunately, that lesson is often lost on some who claim to be “conservatives,” who believe that our Constitution can survive the absence of ethical and moral obligations.
 But as John Adams wrote in 1776, “Statesmen…may plan and speculate for Liberty, but it is Religion and morality alone, which can establish the Principles upon which Freedom can securely stand.
 The only foundation of a free constitution, is pure Virtue, and if this cannot be inspired into our People… they will not obtain a lasting Liberty.”

 In the context of free enterprise, ethical and moral obligations, though subjective, are irrevocably linked to wealth and Liberty.
 How we respond to those obligations will, in large measure, determine whether our Republic can transcend the “Fatal Cycle of Democracy”: From bondage to spiritual faith; From spiritual faith to courage; From courage to Liberty (Rule of Law); From Liberty to abundance; From abundance to complacency; From complacency to apathy; From apathy to dependence; From dependence back into bondage (rule of men).

-Too often, conservative leaders, like my wealthy venture capitalist friend, hide from mentioning wealth-related obligations for fear of offending those who butter their bread.
-But the average donation in support to The Patriot Post from our grassroots ranks is less than $50 – so we are not beholden to wealthy donors – that we would object to having more of them would.
+Too often, Republicans, like my wealthy venture capitalist friend, hide from mentioning wealth-related obligations for fear of offending those who butter their bread.
+But the average donation in support to The Patriot Post from our grassroots ranks is less than $50 – so we are not beholden to wealthy benefactors.
 Moreover, many of the donations we receive are truly sacrificial, which calls into question why we don’t have more support from wealthy folks.

 Unfortunately, too many wealthy Americans insulate and isolate themselves from the overarching ethical and moral dictates that inform the consciences of most our Patriot countrymen.
 They are content to let grassroots Patriots carry the burden of sustaining the Liberty foundation of free enterprise, and they do so at great expense to the future of Liberty.